Growing Cacti from Seeds - Plant Care & Growing Guide

 Growing Cacti from Seed

-Cacti seedlings are prone to damping off fungi, but an application of Cheshunt Compound can help prevent this.
+Cacti seedlings are prone to damping off fungi, but applying Cheshunt Compound can help prevent this.

 Once the seeds have germinated, they should receive plenty of light, either natural or artificial.
-If growing under natural light ensure that harsh direct sunlight cannot reach the seedlings as they will burn.
+Growing under natural light ensures that harsh direct sunlight cannot reach the seedlings as they will burn.

 Growing Cacti from Seed